how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 Cloud Functions is the connective tissue that makes Firebase a "serverless" platform.

 Secure operations are unavoidable in production applications.
-Sure, you can make a quick demo that doesn't need to send any email or accept a Stripe payment... but without secure, administrative operations, most apps are worthless.
+Sure, you can make a quick demo that doesn't need to send any email or accept a Stripe payment... but most apps are worthless without secure, administrative operations.

-Until the advent of Functions-as-a-Service (aka Faas), we had to run servers to perform administrative actions on the Firebase platform.
+Until the advent of Functions-as-a-Service (aka FaaS), we had to run servers to perform administrative actions on the Firebase platform.

 Cloud Functions lets us ship single functions to the Firebase platform for execution based on a whole variety of events.

-### Serverless includes lots of servers
+### Serverless: other people's servers

 Cloud Functions runs on servers, but you don't get to interact with those servers.
 Cloud Functions has your code and will run it as Cloud Functions sees fit.
 It can spin up 20 servers to handle a spike in traffic, and it can spin them all down again without any input from you or your code.